Neuro-san/Sign-in-log-in-HCI/README.md

 Step 3: Open website.html into your prefer live server or browser.
 Step 4: Interact with the prototype interface to test features such as automatic lid opening, sensor status, and alerts simulated using JavaScript.

-note: html, css, and js should be in a single file before running or opening in the live server.
+note: html, css, and js should be in a single folder before running or opening in the live server.